toomuchdesign/re-reselect/README.md

 The resolver idea is inspired by [Lodash's .memoize](https://lodash.com/docs/4.17.4#memoize) util.

 `selectorCreator` is an optional function in case you want to use custom selectors.
 By default it uses Reselect's `createSelector`.

+## Todo's
+- Consider to expose a cache clearing method
+- Named exports?